tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Eskandari, Mark of the

+Divine Investment

+Quick Action

+1/Battle

+Until the end of the battle, gain a +2 AC bonus and take a –1 penalty to attack rolls.

+---

 #### Eversmoking Bottle

 moke leaks from the lead-stoppered mouth of this brass bottle, which weighs 1 pound.
 When you use a standard action to remove the stopper a cloud of thick smoke pours out into the nearby area.
 The cloud's area is heavily obscured.
 The cloud persists and after 3 rounds expands to far away so long as it remains open.
 After closing the bottle is disperses after 10 minutes, but moderate and strong winds can disperse it quicker.